zWarMob/developer-interview/README.md

 ### 📨 Submitting
 Upload your project to your Git & include the url of the repository in your application.
 Remember that the repository must be public!
-Submit questions together with your job application.
+Submit the questions together with your job application.